 A diaphragm test should consider that total shear (100%) has to flow into or out of the diaphragm through the longitudinal and transverse perimeter support connections.
-The analytical method in Standard Chapter D addresses this requirement at Eqs.
+The analytical method in Standard Chapter D addresses this requirement using Eqs.
 D1-2 and D1-3 by checking the resistance to required shear flow at panel ends and edges.
 Eqs.
 D1-1 and D1-2 (where applicable) cover the field diaphragm panel connection resistance.
-When these limits plus out-of-plane buckling concerns are met, the panel design for tests is considered satisfactory.
+When these limits plus out-of-plane buckling and local web buckling concerns are met, the panel design for tests is considered satisfactory.